IsaacHair/map25.2/BiggieCheese/readme.txt

 	of 3, as does '\t\t\t'
 	*** Start and end lines are blank and just have the START or END type
+	*** "else if" is now written as elif
+	*** "main" is labeled as a different type of function and as BASTARDSTART as a reference for heap/fx insertion
+	*** still should mark main with '!'
+	- all rom positioning is relative
+	*** this language only allows for the most common mneumonic for each assembly bus charge instruction
+	**** actually going to allow for all mneumonics
+	- you can put expressions in the assembly, just make sure it stays as a block without spaces in between